 - 1. Position the test vehicle and car target together at the appropriate impact position for the test scenario, acknowledging and applying the offset calculated previously. - 2.
 Holding the steering wheel in the full lock position, smoothly manoeuvre the test vehicle forwards to the test start position to achieve the necessary angle between the test vehicle and car target as specified in the short and long range criteria. - 3.
-Maintaining the same maximum steering position, commence the test reversing back towards the target at the speed prescribed by the short and long range criteria.
+Maintaining the same maximum steering position, reset the system to delete the information of the previous test run as though commencing a new journey, then commence the test reversing back towards the target at the speed prescribed by the short and long range criteria.
 No further steering inputs should be necessary to maintain the test vehicle tracking along the test path.